Exporting Annotations

 If you initially uploaded DICOM images/volumes to RedBrick and would like to convert them to NIfTI upon export (ensuring that both your annotation files and images/volumes are in the same format), use the following command.

-$ redbrick export --with-images --dicom-to-nifti
+$ redbrick export --with-files --dicom-to-nifti

 Export Tasks from a Specific Stage